This document provides information to troubleshoot slow patch scans when using Ivanti Patch for Windows Servers (PWS).

 SQL Express 2008: 4GB size limit per database

--Perform database maintenance.
-You can now easily do this from within the Protect console under Tools > Database Maintenance.
-If you are having slow scans take place it may help to delete as many old results as possible as well as perform the option to 'Rebuild Indexes'.-After this it may help to close Protect, go into SQL Management Studio, and perform the following steps: Right click on the Protect database and go to Properties > Options.
+- After this it may help to close PWS, go into SQL Management Studio, and perform the following steps: Right click on the Protect database and go to Properties > Options.
 Set the Recovery model to "Simple".
 Hit Ok.
 Then right click on the Protect database again and go to Tasks > Shrink > Database.
 This will help shrink the size of the database and the log file.

--It can depend if the SQL server being used is remote or local.
+Whether the SQL server being used is remote or local can make a large impact as well.
 If the database is hosted on a remote server you may need to check into your network connection between the console system and the SQL server.
 If there is any latency or any network issues it could cause your scans to run slow.

 6. Virtual Machine resource contention: